elastisys/compliantkubernetes/docs/adr/index.md

 - [ADR-0033](0033-run-cluster-api-controllers-on-service-cluster.md) - Run Cluster API controllers on Management Cluster
 - [ADR-0034](0034-how-to-run-multiple-ams-packages-of-the-same-type.md) - How to run multiple AMS packages of the same type in the same environment
 - [ADR-0035](0035-run-tekton-on-service-cluster.md) - Run Tekton on Management Cluster
-- [ADR-0036](0036-run-ingress-nginx-as-daemonset.md) - Run ingress-nginx as a daemonSet
+- [ADR-0036](0036-run-ingress-nginx-as-daemonset.md) - Run Ingress-NGINX as a DaemonSet
 - [ADR-0037](0037-enforce-ttl-on-jobs.md) - Enforce TTL on Jobs
 - [ADR-0038](0038-replace-starboard-operator-with-trivy-operator.md) - Replace the starboard-operator with the trivy-operator
 - [ADR-0039](0039-application-dev-permissions.md) - Application developer privilege elevation